Last modified — 05 Sep 2025

 Suppose the sample space \(\Omega\) is finite. \[\Omega \, = \, \Bigl\{ \omega _{1},\omega _{2}, \ldots,\omega _{n}\Bigr\}\]

-Counting the number of sample points in a set can be mathematically surprisingly complicated.
+Counting the number of elements in a set can sometimes be surprisingly complicated.

-We will learn some basic combinatorial rules and techniques for this purpose.
+We will learn some basic combinatorics techniques for this purpose.

-A die is rolled repeatedly until we see an outcome being 6.
+A die is rolled repeatedly until we see a 6.

 Specify/describe the sample space.